 Cash inflows reported in the cash flow statement should be defined as debit items and cash outflows as credit items and in both cases reported as positive figures.
-ESMA would like to draw attention in this regard to section 5 of the Preparer's Guide published by the IFRS Foundation6 regarding the expression of tagged values as positive or negative in XBRL filings.
+ESMA would like to draw attention in this regard to section 5 of the Preparer's Guide published by the IFRS Foundation13 regarding the expression of tagged values as positive or negative in XBRL filings.

-5 XBRL calculations tell a user of tagged data how line items roll up to (sub)totals presented in the Primary Financial Statements.
+12 XBRL calculations tell a user of tagged data how line items roll up to (sub)totals presented in the Primary Financial Statements.

-It should be noted that there are some limited scenarios where numeric elements need to be defined without a balance attribute, such as for example the tags for basic or diluted Earnings Per Share7.
+It should be noted that there are some limited scenarios where numeric elements (specifically elements of monetaryltemType) need to be defined without a balance attribute because of the restrictions on calculation weights and balances, such as for example 14 Net cash flows from (used in) operations.
 ESMA deems that these should be assessed on a case-by-case basis and, provided that the no balance attribute is appropriate, they should be deemed acceptable.